prob-ml/bliss/case_studies/galaxy_clustering/README.md

 2. source_type: in shape (batch_size, max(n_sources), 1).
 Uses integer to represent source type.
 0 represents a star while 1 represents galaxy.
 Second dimension is adjusted to the maximum number of sources within the batch.
 3. plocs: in shape (batch_size, max(n_sources), 2).
 The coordinates for sources are in form (x, y) and represents absolute coordinates.
 4. galaxy_fluxes/star_fluxes/galaxy_params:  in shape (batch_size, max(n_sources), n_bands).

+### TODO
+1. Update the flux/param for the cluster galaxies based on redmapper paper.
+2. Shape of the cluster.
+3. Cluster number and galaxy rate.
+What rate shall we be using for galaxies within the cluster?
+How many cluster are reasonable?
+For cluster numbers, we are targeting for a categorical variable like [0,1,2,3, ... k] and probability [p_0, p_1, ... p_k].
+The galaxy rate could be related to size?
+4. If we are generating mutiple clusters, what shall be the distance between them?
+Should they be close to each other or far from each other?
+Currently thinking each cluster bounding box should be a bit seperate from each other (no overlapping and at least somewhat away from each other?)